Trusted WordPress tutorials, when you need them most.

 As the site owner, you are in charge of content access rules.
 You can drip content based on set time periods and access expirations.

-When exploring MemberPress settings, we found other handy features that can help drive conversions.
+In the MemberPress settings, you’ll find other handy features that can help drive conversions.
 For example, you can choose how many pages a visitor can access without a subscription.

 SEO and paywall settings